tj710/L1trk-hybrid/L1Trigger/TrackFindingTMTT/README_SimpleCode.txt

 # Checkout the analysis and plotting scripts from gitlab
 git clone https://gitlab.cern.ch/cms-tracker-phase2-backend-development/BE_software/L1TrackTools.git

-# Checkout our private analysis code from svn as explained previously.
+# Checkout our private analysis code from git as explained previously.
-#   e.g. svn co svn+ssh://svn.cern.ch/reps/UK-TrackTrig/software/cmssw/branch/{YOURBRANCH} .
-# Warning: git and svn don't work well together if they both checkout code into the same directory.
-# However, there are currently no name clashes of this kind.
+(see above)

 # Compile
 scramv1 b -j8